GabrielNegreirosLima/ose-compliant-nginx/README.md

 Nginx docker image and configuration using the ISOC OSE (Internet Society - Open Standards Everywhere) tutorials.

 ## Important Notes
 - This project **DOESN'T INCLUDE** SSL certification purchases or tutorials.
-We're using self-signed certificates created in the Dockerfile.
-Repeating, **this is NOT a good practice**.
-Please, use Let's Encrypt or other service for get the certificates and change the Dockerfile to get the nginx with your supplied certificates.
+We're using self-signed certificates created in the Dockerfile. **This is NOT a good practice**.
+Please, use Let's Encrypt or other service for get the certificates and change the Dockerfile to configure nginx with your supplied certificates.

 ## Why
 Protocols and good practices for security in web servers have been around for a pretty good time, but not always the system administrators have the knowledge or the time for studying these protocols and good practices.
 Aware of that, Internet Society has created the [Open Standards Everywhere](https://www.internetsociety.org/issues/open-standards-everywhere/) that consist of clear written tutorials for implementation in Web servers as Nginx or Apache.